 Botswana is, without doubt, one of Southern Africa's most rewarding safari destinations.
-If you're planning your trip around the country's plentiful wildlife, the best time to travel is during the dry season.
+If you're planning your trip around the country's plentiful wildlife, the best time to visit Botswana is during the dry season, which usually runs from May through October.
 At this time, the grass is lower and the trees have less foliage, making it easier to spot camouflaged animals in the undergrowth.
 A shortage of water causes wildlife to congregate around permanent water holes, or to make a daily pilgrimage to the river.
-As a result, this is the best time for wildlife viewing in the Okavango Delta, and along the Chobe River.

 There are several exceptions to this rule, however.
 Wildlife viewing in the Kalahari Desert is often better during the summer rainy season, although temperatures are scorching and some camps close later on in the season.
 Birding is always best in summer, with migrant species attracted by the insects that hatch in the rain.
 For those on a budget, the rainy (or green) season offers discounted prices on accommodation and tours, allowing you to stay longer and do more.